hammertoe-claw-toes-mallet-toe-deformity-surgery

 What is the downtime following hammertoe surgery?

 The downtime following hammertoe and toe straightening surgery is minimal.
 Patients will be able to walk without the use of crutches almost immediately post-surgery.
-It is advised that you take care do rest the foot when possible, but the majority of patients are able to return work and their everyday activities after 1-2 days.
-Patients are required to wear the orthopaedic boot until you return for your follow-up appointment 15-20 days post treatment.
+It is advised that you take care to rest the foot when possible, but the majority of patients can return to work and their everyday activities after 1-2 days.
+Patients are required to wear the orthopaedic boot until they return for their follow-up appointment round 25 days post-treatment.

 What is the recovery like after Hammertoe surgery?

-Patients will need to return to clinic 15-20 days following hammertoe and toe straightening or surgery where the bandaging on the foot will be changed and reduced.
-In most cases patients are also able to start wearing comfortable shoes again if given the go ahead from the surgeon.
-A follow up x-ray will be arranged 45 days post-procedure to assess the results.
+Patients will need to return to the clinic around 25 days following hammertoe and toe straightening or surgery where the bandaging on the foot will be changed and reduced.
+In most cases, patients are also able to start wearing comfortable shoes again if given the go-ahead from the surgeon.
+A follow-up x-ray will be arranged 45 days post-procedure to assess the results.

 FAQs